-First Drive Review: 2021 Kia Sorento Hybrid beats Highlander Hybrid with 37 mpg and better tech, but it’s no Telluride
+First drive review: 2021 Kia Sorento Hybrid beats Highlander Hybrid with 37 mpg and better tech, but it’s no Telluride

 2021 Kia Telluride

-I saw a Telluride not unlike the one above as I was driving the Sorento Hybrid, experienced instant envy, and priced one when back at my desk.
-It starts at a lower price and would cost only a bit more, equipped like the Sorento.
+I saw a Telluride not unlike the one above as I was driving the Sorento Hybrid and experienced instant envy.
 Of course, I expected some of this sophistication to carry into the new Sorento Hybrid.
 For the most part, it doesn’t.
-At face value the tantalizing cross-showroom alternative actually starts at a lower price than the Sorento Hybrid.
+At face value the tantalizing cross-showroom alternative actually starts at a lower price than the Sorento Hybrid and would only cost a bit more similarly equipped.
 And aesthetically it makes the Sorento Hybrid look frumpy and unfocused.

 The new Sorento’s suit follows a familiar profile on the outside, but it’s dressed up with a couple of chrome pocket squares and a hint of the Telluride’s chiseled look at the lip of the hood.
 Narrow four-beam headlights, plus some vertical taillights that clearly hark to its bigger sibling complete the look.